History of the Ottawa Senators (since 1992): 2011–2016: Up and down seasons

-The following offseason, the team traded Jason Spezza to the Dallas Stars.
+The following off-season, the team traded Jason Spezza to the Dallas Stars.
 On July 7, 2014, Murray revealed he was diagnosed with stage four colon cancer and that he was receiving treatment for it.
 The Senators struggled during the first half of the season, leading up to Paul MacLean's dismissal from the team in favor of assistant coach Dave Cameron.
 During their struggles, Alfredsson signed a one-day contract with the Senators to retire with the team.
 Their struggles, coupled with injuries, continued past the All Star break in which both Craig Anderson and Robin Lehner were out with injuries, forcing rookie Andrew Hammond to be called up from Binghamton.
 However, Hammond would lead the Senators on a 23–4–4 run, in which he earned the nickname "the Hamburglar", and the team overcame a 14-point deficit in the standings to earn the first wild card spot.
 Following their strong end to the season, they matched up against the Canadiens in the playoffs, but lost in six games.